GNNBleed: Inference Attacks to Unveil Private Edges in Graphs with Realistic Access to GNN Models: Preliminaries

 \subsection{Graph Neural Network (GNN)}

-Graph Neural Network (GNN) is a class of deep learning models designed to handle data structured as graphs \cite{wu2020comprehensive}.
-GNNs can be utilized for various tasks within the graph data domain, primarily aligning with three categories: node-level tasks (e.g. node classification \cite{model:gcn, model:sage, model:gin, model:gat}), graph-level tasks (e.g. graph classification \cite{lee2019selfattention, ying2019hierarchical}), and edge-level tasks (e.g. link prediction \cite{zhang2018link, berg2017graph}).
-The core ideology of most GNNs revolves around a neighborhood aggregation strategy \cite{corso2020principal, wu2020comprehensive, zhang2020deep}.
-This process allows them to generate representations of nodes that capture not only their own features but also the features of their surrounding context within the graph.
+Graph Neural Networks (GNNs), a class of deep learning models, can be utilized for various tasks within the graph data domain, primarily aligning with three categories: node-level tasks (e.g., node classification \cite{model:gcn, model:sage, model:gin, model:gat}), graph-level tasks (e.g., graph classification \cite{model:gin, lee2019selfattention, ying2019hierarchical}), and edge-level tasks (e.g., link prediction \cite{zhang2018link}).
+The core ideology of most GNNs revolves around the neighborhood aggregation strategy.
+This process allows them to generate representations of nodes that capture not only their features but also the features of their surrounding nodes.
 Let $G=(V, E)$ be a graph where $V$ represents the set of nodes and $E$ represents the set of edges.
 We denote the 1-hop neighbors of a node $v \in V$ as $\mathcal{N}(v)$.
-When generating representation for $v$, after performing $l$ iterations of message-passing and aggregation, node $v$'s representation, denoted as $h^{l}_{v}$, captures structural information within its $l$-hop network neighborhood.
-GNNs typically consist of multiple graph convolution layers, each of which can be described as: {
+When generating representation for $v$, after performing $l$ iterations of message-passing and aggregation, node $v$'s representation, denoted as $h^{l}_{v}$, captures structural information within its $l$-hop neighborhood.
+GNNs typically consist of multiple graph convolution layers, each of which can be described as:

-} where $f(.)$ is a function that obtains a new representation $h_{v}^{l}$ for node $v$ based on its current representation $h^{l-1}_{v}$ and the aggregated features from its 1-hop neighbors, i.e., $\mathcal{N}(v)$.
-The function $AGG(.)$ represents the specific aggregation mechanism used.
-Note that the number of layers in a GNN model determines how far it can 'reach' through the network.
+where $f(.)$ is a function that obtains a new representation $h_{v}^{l}$ for node $v$ based on its current representation $h^{l-1}_{v}$ and the aggregated features from its 1-hop neighbors, i.e., $\mathcal{N}(v)$.
+The function $AGG(.)$ represents the specific aggregation mechanism.
+Note that the number of layers in a GNN model determines how far it can reach through the network.